rjaros/kvision-guide/part-1-fundamentals/tooltips-and-popovers.md

 ### Tooltips

-A tooltip is a small informational text displayed usually when a mouse pointer stops over the given component \(you can also change the default trigger\).
+A tooltip is a small informational text component usually displayed when a mouse pointer stops over the given component \(you can also change the default trigger\).
 By default the tooltip content is taken from the `title` property of the component.

-To activate the tooltip handler use `enableTooltip` method from the `Widget` class.
+To activate the tooltip handler use the `enableTooltip` method from the `Widget` class.

 ```kotlin
 button("A button") {